mistaka0s/talks-versioning-for-free-with-git/markdown.md

 * many more...

 If you aren't versioning your code, you really should be.

 ]

 ---
 class: center, middle, inverse
 # Common versioning strategies

+???
+Over the past years, I've seen many ways of versioning artifacts but none I feel are better than `semantic versioning` (`semver`).

 ---
 class: middle